Viral Pic! Ranbir Kapoor Shoots As The Imprisoned Sanjay Dutt On The Sets Of Sanju & We're Intrigued

 - Katrina Kaif Trying To Avoid Awkwardness?
 Praises Alia Bhatt Amid Affair Rumours With Ranbir Kapoor

-The recently-released trailer of Ranbir Kapoor starrer Sanju has taken the audience by storm!
-The way Ranbir Kapoor has showcased the mannerism of Sanjay Dutt is worth-praising and left everyone in awe of the actor.
-Audience are singing praise of Ranbir Kapoor's versatility and needless to say the film is in tremendous buzz!
+The recently released trailer of Ranbir Kapoor starrer Sanju has taken the audience by storm!
+The way Ranbir Kapoor has showcased the mannerisms of Sanjay Dutt is worth-praising and left everyone in awe of the actor.
+Audiences are heaping praises on Ranbir Kapoor's versatility and needless to say the film is in tremendous buzz!

 Amid that entire craze for Ranbir Kapoor and Sanju, a few pictures of Ranbir Kapoor from the sets of Sanju are going viral on the social media and it will surely leave you intrigued.
-In one of the pictures, Ranbir is seen shooting as the imprisoned Sanjay Dutt and the pictures speaks volumes about his hard-work.
+In one of the pictures, Ranbir is seen shooting as the imprisoned Sanjay Dutt and the pictures speak volumes about his hard-work.

 Pic Courtesy: RanbirKapoor.Net